-What is sleep apnoea?
+What causes sleep apnoea?

 What are the symptoms of sleep apnoea?

 The most noticeable symptom of sleep apnoea is snoring.
 However, it is important to note that if you snore, that does not automatically mean that you have sleep apnoea.

 The only way to be certain that you suffer from sleep apnoea would be to go and get diagnosed by a specialist who will conduct a polysomnogram or ‘sleep study’.
-The study will consist of you having various pieces of equipment attached to you (you do not need to worry; none of it is invasive) before you go to sleep.
+The study will consist of you having various pieces of non-invasive equipment attached to you before you go to sleep.
 This equipment will measure and test for multiple things such as your breathing patterns, brain activity and heart rate.

 Would you like to ask a question or book an appointment?
 We’d love to hear from you.
 Fill in the form below, and we’ll get back to you soon.